Every small group has some genuinely quirky personalities. I know because I’ve been one of them.

 - Tip: A Terminator can identify real problems that need to be solved.
 Before the group studies something controversial or plans a big event, ask this person for a list of things to be aware of.
 Then be sure to cover those topics as a group.

-For an Actor, the entire world’s a stage, so you can’t tell from one moment to the next if you’re getting the genuine version.
-Maybe something unique is at play; for example, you’re friends with the teenager’s parents and he or she fears you’ll say something to them.
+For an actor, the entire world’s a stage, and Posers embody this to such a degree that you can’t tell from one moment to the next if you’re getting the genuine version.
+Maybe in a small group Poser something unique is at play; for example, you’re friends with the student’s parents and he or she fears you’ll say something to them.

 - Tip: Introduce a journal system so students can write their private thoughts after each small-group meeting.
 Assure them the journals will remain private and are just a way to wrestle with thoughts and beliefs.